josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 This obviously should've never happened, because highly predictably, these models are very wrong a far-from-trivial percentage of the time, and racist even more often.
 (Tech is always a mirror of its creators.)
 This deployment of AI has already had utterly devastating impact on real people's lives.

-Forgive me, but I can't imagine being excited that this technology sending innocent people to prison is helping me save a little time on coding.
+Forgive me, but I can't imagine being excited that this technology accelerating inequality is helping me save a little time on coding.

 I have to imagine such excitement would require me to believe that couldn't happen to _me_, or to anybody who matters to me; that the system isn't made for _us_.